elrincondeldev/elrincondeldev/README.md

 I work in frontend, backend, and cloud, but I specialize in frontend.

-I’m also a content creator; I love communicating through social media platforms like [Instagram](https://www.instagram.com/elrincondeldev/) and my [newsletter](https://elrincondeldev.substack.com/).
+I’m also a content creator, I love communicating through social media platforms like [Instagram](https://www.instagram.com/elrincondeldev/) and my [newsletter](https://elrincondeldev.substack.com/).

 In my free time, I enjoy going to the gym, reading, and watching anime.